What is accessibility, anyway?

 - Tables should be marked up appropriately.
 Simple data tables need headings (th elements) for each column and row.
 Complex tables (those with row or column spans) need id and header attributes added.
 All data tables should be given summary attributes.

-- Form inputs should be given labels, even if they are made invisible to sighted users.
+- Form inputs require labels, even if they are invisible to sighted users.
 (Title attributes may be used on inputs, but not as a substitute for label elements, which better support all-around accessibility.)

 - Show the focus.
 That little dotted outline around active links or images may seem ugly, but it helps those without a mouse to know what they're currently "pointing at".
-Don't suppress it; in fact, in some cases, you will want to add it, or an effect that achieves the same purpose.
+Don't suppress it.
+In some cases, you will want to add it, or an effect that achieves the same purpose.

 - Create links to skip repetitive content, such as the main navigation.
 (These "skip links" can be invisible to sighted users, but they are very helpful to screen reader users and those who can't use a mouse.)

 - Ensure usability.
 Usability is ease of use.
 The structure and function of the site should be intuitive for a user to understand.
 For example, navigation that confuses a user as to where they'll go upon clicking or where they are within the site structure often fails to provide usability.
-Another culprit is forms wherein it’s not clear how to fill them out correctly because of unclear wording or unnecessary complication.
-Ask yourself (or do user testing!), "If I weren't the one who made this website, would I know how to use it?", and make it more usable!
+Another culprit is forms that are difficult to fill out correctly.
+Ask yourself (or do user testing!), "If I weren't the one who made this website, would I know how to use it?"
+Then make it more usable!

-Remember, you can still achieve almost any design you had in mind, whether you're going for beautiful, sophisticated, dynamic, etc. Just make sure you cover your bases to provide equivalent functionality to those with limitations or alternative ways of using the web.
+Remember, you can still achieve almost any design you had in mind, whether you're going for beautiful, sophisticated, or dynamic.
+Just make sure you cover your bases to provide equivalent functionality to those with limitations.
 For example, you can add features only supported by newer browsers if you wish, as long as what shows up for the older ones is understandable and functional as well.
 If you must degrade the experience for some users, degrade gracefully.

-So let's do ourselves and our users a service and provide an accessible web experience!
+So let's do ourselves and our users a service and provide accessible web experience!